google/WebFundamentals/src/content/en/updates/2018/07/pwacompat.md

     crossorigin="anonymous"></script>
 ```

-PWACompat will fetch your manifest file and do work needed for your user's browser, regardless of
+PWACompat will fetch your manifest file and do the work needed for your user's browser, regardless of
 whether they're on a mobile device or desktop.

 ## More details